 Courses: Students are expected to take two courses in the medical humanities during their third year.
 Working with their mentor, students will identify courses within the university relevant to their research question.
 Courses may be chosen from the Medical School, Divinity School, or Faculty of Arts and Sciences.
 Individual readings courses with the mentor or other faculty may be included in the courses chosen.
 The student must complete two semesters devoted fully to the medical humanities field of study.
 The student may include relevant courses from prior study to reduce the course expectation at the discretion of the study program director, but this does not minimize the two-semester requirement of dedicated humanities study.

-Lecture series: Students will attend the regular humanities lecture series offered through the Center for the Study of Medical Ethics and Humanities.
+Lecture series: Students will attend the regular humanities lecture series offered through the Trent Center for Bioethics, Humanities and History of Medicine.

 Posters: Students are expected to submit abstracts to present results in poster or oral format at the annual student medical research day.